 Bacteria can be found virtually everywhere, from volcanic springs to arctic regions.
 The human mouth is home to more than 500 species of bacteria.
 Each square centimeter of your skin averages about 100,000 bacteria.

-- The largest bacteria found so far can actually be seen without the use of a microscope (Thiomargarita namibiensis and Epulopiscium fischelsoni).
-Thiomargarita namibiensis <thigh-oh-mar-ger-ee-tuh nah-mih-bee-en-sis>, which means “sulfur pearl of Namibia” is a single celled giant bacteria that lives in the ocean.
+The second largest bacteria,Thiomargarita namibiensis, can also be seen without a microscope.
+Thiomargarita namibiensis <thigh-oh-mar-ger-ee-tuh nah-mih-bee-en-sis>, which means “sulfur pearl of Namibia,” is a single-celled giant bacteria that live in the ocean.

-- Microbes generate at least half the oxygen we breathe.
+Microbes generate at least half the oxygen we breathe.